Honey Bee (song): Music video

 The music video premiered on NBC.com on May 10, 2011.
 It was filmed in California, and directed by Trey Fanjoy.

-The video features Shelton stopping at a roadside stand, where a sweetly-attractive young woman (portrayed by Amra Silajdžić) is selling honey and other related products.
+The video features Shelton stopping at a roadside stand, where a dazzlingly-smiling and sweetly-attractive young woman (portrayed by Amra Silajdžić) is selling honey and other related products.
 Totally smitten with the lady's lovely "innocent country girl" features and warm pleasant manner, Shelton purchases a jar of "Tupelo Honey" from the seller.
 Shelton then frequently returns to the stand over the next few days, buying more and more products (which, as the video changes scenes from the stand to Shelton's living room, the room becomes more and more filled with products from the stand) from the lady in order to ingratiate himself with her, until one day he passes the stand and sees an "out of business" sign.
 The seller approaches with another sign ("Sorry, out of honey") and Shelton finally invites her to come with him for a ride in his pickup truck, which she readily accepts; the idea is that he has thus scored the ultimate "honey", in that he views the smilingly-gentle and kindly-natured damsel as being infinitely "sweeter" than all of the honey she'd been selling could ever possibly be.